Directory of Services

 At the Hub, individuals experiencing homelessness can access basic routine and urgent health-care services.
 This includes mental health services, addiction treatment, and support groups.
 Patients who lack medical insurance can receive help enrolling in the Oregon Health Plan (OHP).

-The Egan Warming Center’s mission is to ensure that unsheltered people in Lane County have a place to sleep indoors when temperatures drop below 30 degrees Fahrenheit.
+Egan Warming Centers’ mission is to ensure that unsheltered people in Lane County have a place to sleep indoors when temperatures drop below 30 degrees Fahrenheit.

 St. Vincent de Paul has shelter programs that help families and individuals experiencing homelessness in Lane County.
-These are Dawn to Dawn, the Safe Parking Program, First Place Annex Night Shelter, and — during severe winter weather — Egan Warming Center.
+These are Dawn to Dawn, two Safe Sleep sites, the Safe Parking Program, First Place Annex Night Shelter (for families), and — during severe winter weather — Egan Warming Center.

 We want your feedback.
 Please complete the form to tell us about your experience in our shelter assistance programs.